upleveled/system-setup/macos.md

 ## Optional Software

-1. If you would like to check the spelling of all code you write in VS Code, try out [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).
+1. To check the spelling of all code you write in VS Code, try out [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).
 You can install on the command line with this command:

    ```bash
    code --install-extension streetsidesoftware.code-spell-checker
    ```

-2. If you want to easily capture screenshots and draw and write on them, try Flameshot:
+2. To easily capture screenshots and draw and write on them, try Flameshot:

    ```bash
    brew install --cask flameshot
    ```

-3. If you need to record mp4 videos of your screen with sound, try out [Loom](https://www.loom.com/):
+3. To record mp4 videos of your screen with sound, try out [Loom](https://www.loom.com/):

    ```bash
    brew install --cask loom